Net Worth

 - During his final 2005-2006 season, Lemieux was earning a $3 million annual salary.

-Now the second-wealthiest NHL player, Mario Lemieux, has earned a massive fortune during his career as both a player and an owner.
+Now, the second-wealthiest NHL player, Mario Lemieux, has amassed a massive fortune during his career, both as a player and an owner.

 Personal Life